Mojang/minecraft-editor-extension-starter-kit/README.md

 An Editor Extension is our way of empowering creators to extend the basic Editor experience by writing custom tools that will make it easier to create cool, fun, and engaging Minecraft worlds.

 The Minecraft Bedrock Editor Extension Starter Kit assumes that the creator has at least a rudimentary knowledge of JavaScript AND TypeScript, and is somewhat comfortable with the command line.
-In addition, some basic knowledge of `git` would be useful (but not required).

 > **Note to non-Windows users:**
 > - *Currently the Minecraft Bedrock Editor Extension kit only works in a Windows environment.
 The underlying code and tools may well be available for other platforms, but some of the utilities we use to simplify the process assume Windows code and data paths.*